PierreCrette/VideoDedup/README.md

 ## Speed up 1f_parse

 Run it with -p on multiple computers connected to a SAN.
-Use a less agressive fps (4 is twice faster than 2).
+Use a less agressive fps (4 is twice faster than 2 and will be 4 times faster for CompareV2 step).

-## Speed up 2f_compare
+## Speed up CompareV2

 Limit accepted difference between images. -t=10 is correct, -t=8 is faster, -t=5 will miss duplicates.

-## Speed up 3f_analyse
+## Speed up 3h_analyse

 First run will be long, so create a limited resultset for next ones.
-Put unwanted images in unwanted folder and then use -out option and -fake with a permissive -maxdiff equal to -t of 2f_compare.
+Put unwanted images in unwanted folder and then use -out option and -fake with a permissive -maxdiff equal to -t of CompareV2.
 The result will be an out file purged of unwanted images so you can empty unwanted folder to speed things.

 HD comparison is long but computed HDfingerprints are store in a cache.
 The -hdmaxdiff have no impact on this but -maxdiff have.
 So run a first HD computation with a small -maxdiff (e.g. 4) to find unwanted images and then limit subsequent searchs.